amystamile-usgs/asc-public-docs/docs/how-to-guides/isis-demos-and-workshops.md

 ## **ISIS Photogrammetric Control Demonstration - June 27, 2012**
 ------

+!!! warning "The subsequent demonstration could be considered outdated but retained for historical reference."

+    For the most current documentation for the listed applications, please consult the [ISIS Application Docs Website](https://isis.astrogeology.usgs.gov/).

 These specific ISIS demonstrations were held on Wednesday, June 27 2012 (ISIS3.4.0 Public Release)

 [Overview of photogrammetric processing in ISIS Slides](../assets/isis-demos/IsisDemoIntro.pdf)